Form 990 Overview

 Tax Exempt organizations with gross receipts greater than or equal to $200,000 and total assets greater than or equal to $500,000 are required to file Form 990.
 Form 990 is an annual information return required to be filed with the IRS by tax-exempt organizations classified under section 501(a), certain political organizations and nonexempt charitable trusts.
-This form is used to report tax-exempt organizations' activities to ensure they're operating within the tax-exempt guidelines.
+Nonprofit tax filing form is used to report tax-exempt organizations' activities to ensure they're operating within the tax-exempt guidelines.
 Other information found on Form 990 includes organization finances, governance, certain federal tax filing compliance requirements, and compensation paid to certain people.
 Additionally, schedules may be required when filing Form 990, depending on the organization's tax-exempt activities.

 Detailed information required to file Form 990 - Exempt organization should include the Financial details such as revenues, expenses, assets, and liabilities, signature and other details including record keeping, rounding off to whole dollars, completing all lines, proper reporting amounts, inclusion of activities and items of disregarded entities and joint ventures, and reporting information from third parties.